100mslive/100ms-docs/common/faq.md

 ### Would you be able to tell us the approximate latency of a Creator in north America doing a real time video conference for the end user who is located in Australia?

-It should be in the 200-500ms range
+It should be in the 200-500 ms range

 ### Is the latency different for different devices?